tys1224/Web-Escape-Room/README.md

 This is the web escape room designed by myself for camp MISEE2020 using HTML

-Here is the demo video:
+Here is the demo video:(Please click the image for the youtube video!)

 [![](http://img.youtube.com/vi/mkKlKF6TPgw/0.jpg)](http://www.youtube.com/watch?v=mkKlKF6TPgw "Web Escape Room HTML Demo")